 Whether you are dealing with a mental health issue, the death of a loved one, a difficult life transition, or a challenging relationship, cognitive therapy may be able to help.
-At Mental Health Counselor PLLC, in Central Park South and the Upper West Side in Manhattan, New York City, Michael Arnold, LMHC, has years of experience providing his patients with effective cognitive therapy for a wide range of situations.
+At Mental Health Counselor PLLC, in Central Park South in Manhattan, New York City, Michael Arnold, LMHC, has years of experience providing his patients with effective cognitive therapy for a wide range of situations.
 To learn more, call or go online today to schedule your first appointment.

 We all face difficulties throughout our life.
 Sometimes, we are equipped to face these challenges on our own by maintaining healthy habits and leaning on the support of our loved ones.
 Other times, professional guidance can be helpful.
 Just as you would go to the doctor if you are experiencing physical illness, so too can it be a good idea to see a trained and licensed therapist when facing these mental and emotional hurdles.